Raj96659/OLA_Ride_Cancelation_Analysis/README.md

 <h4>Payment Method Preferences</h4>

 <li>A higher rate of cancellations is observed for cash payment bookings, as drivers may prefer digital payments.</li>

+<h3>Conclusion</h3>
+<p>The analysis highlighted that ride cancellations are driven by low fares, long wait times, and inconvenient locations.
+Drivers often cancel due to unprofitable rides, while customers cancel due to delays or sudden changes in plans.

+To reduce cancellations, OLA can implement dynamic pricing, optimize ride allocation, incentivize digital payments, and improve communication.
+These strategies will enhance customer satisfaction, reduce disruptions, and ensure smoother operations.</p>